Robo-Advisor News July 2018 – U.S. Bancorp, WorthFM + More

 Actually, we do need niche robo-advisors, because investors have specific needs.

-Despite the closing of WorthFM – Blooom (for 401ks), Emperor Investments (for stock investing), IncomeClub (for bond investing) and qplum (for active investing) all fill needs for distinct individuals.
+Despite the closing of WorthFM – Blooom (for 401ks), Emperor Investments (for stock investing), Swell Investing App (for socially-conscious investors) and Titan Invest all fill needs for distinct individuals.
 And, without niche robo-advisors this fintech field would be at risk of becoming just another arena of commodity investment products.

 - Who Needs a Niche Robo-Advisor?